lukso-network/LIPs/LSPs/LSP-2-UniversalProfile.md

 Additionally this standards expects (LSP1-UniversalReceiver)[https://github.com/lukso-network/LIPs/blob/master/LSPs/LSP-1-UniversalReceiver.md] to be implemented as well, to make the smart contract account future proof.

 ## Motivation
-To make the usage of blockchain infrastructure easier and allow smart contractbased account to be more than just a store of assets.
+To make the usage of blockchain infrastructure easier and allow smart contract based accounts to be more than just a store of assets.
 We need to define standards that make these accounts easier to use and interactable.
 Therefore we need to define:

 - Ways to make security and access to these accounts upgradeable through the use of ERC173 and ERC725X